KannonZenetism/zenetism-field-physics/structural-neuroscience/SN02-the-resonant-mind.md

 Each phase has revealed a facet of the same reality.
 **Centropy and entropy** are not opposites but inhalations and exhalations of the Field.
-**Awareness does not emerge from tissue** — it moves acclivously and declivously into it, shaping form according to orientation and remembering the supernal through every curvature of embodiment.
+**Awareness does not emerge from tissue** — it moves acclivously and declivously into it, shaping form according to orientation and remembering both the **supernal and the subversal** through every curvature of embodiment.
 **Language, calculus, and ritual** are the instruments by which that remembering becomes conscious.

 When awareness seals itself across the strata — L₃ through L₅ — it no longer seeks coherence; **it is coherence.**